Raiper34/awesome-phaser/GUIDE.md

 More books and tutorials are found on the site http://phaser.io

-On twitter you can just ask @phaser_ instead of #phaserjs that have been trolled by russians, yeah russians because you are not alone :D
+On twitter you can just ask @phaser_ instead of #phaserjs that have been trolled by russians, yeah russians because you are not alone :laughing:

 To start coding just look at the examples or follow a tutorial as mentioned before
 - Phaser 2 (CE) http://phaser.io/examples